sfarrell5123/freelancesolutions_landingpage/README.md

 - review examples.md for coding guidelines
 - review marketing_info.md
 - make a few variations
+- there's a few product images in images/
-- add images as appropriate
+- add images as appropriate : pixabay, unsplash, pexels
 - write in php, put sections/js/css in seperate files and include in the main index.php